elizabeth-poggie/elizabeth-poggie/_content/notes/25-user-interfaces.md

 Get `SQL Buddy` installed on your own wordpress website from last class.
 If you don't have a wordpress site yet, tke the time to start making one.
 To verify your installation, you should see it in your "Tools" panel under the section "SQL Buddy".

-Using `SQL Buddy`, try to update one of your pages headers to be more interesting :^)
+Using `SQL Buddy`, try to update one of your pages to be more interesting :^)

 # Records

+Each row in a table is called a "Record".
+This represents a single instance or entry of RELATED data.

+In our `wp8r-posts` table, we can select a particular "Record".

+# Fields

+Each column in a table is a "Field".
+This represents a single attribute or characteristic of the data being stored.
+Another way to think of it is as a "Category" of data and has a particular data type associated with it.

+Going back to WordPress, when we select a particular "Record" in our `wp8r-posts` table, we can see all the unique "Fields" associated with each post or page :)